Daniel’s Prophecy of the Seventy Weeks (Daniel 9:24-27)

 What exactly is that theme?
 Advocates of the RTAV would sum it up as follows: God has decreed a set period of time in which he will fully fulfill his redemptive purpose and plan, a time in which he will bestow all of his redemptive promises upon all of his redeemed people.
 In other words, here Gabriel is saying that the prophecy to follow will give us the remainder of all Salvation History, from Daniel’s day to the Parousia of Christ at the end of the present evil age.
 It will survey all that the LORD will do between now (539 B.C.) and the Consummation to bring his people and their world into the completed Kingdom of God.

 This soul-stirring interpretation is confirmed at the very outset.
-Gabriel declares that seventy weeks are decreed over the people of God and the Holy City.
-He says nothing of years or weeks of years.
+Gabriel declares, quite literally, that seventy sevens are decreed over the people of God and the Holy City.
+He says nothing of years, or weeks of years.
 Manifestly, the numbers are symbolic.
 But why were they chosen and what do they mean?
 Doubtless they allude to the seventy years of Israel’s exile and captivity, and therefore appear here as a way of promising that in the seventy weeks ahead God will fully deliver his people from every form of captivity, and fully restore them to all of his covenant promises.

 These are all Kingdom blessings, to be introduced by the New Covenant that will create the Kingdom.
 Therefore, since the one Kingdom enters history in two stages, there is a sense in which Christians already enjoy them; there is a sense (largely forensic) in which they have already taken possession of them.
 Nevertheless, the accent here clearly falls upon the eschaton.
 Commenting on the blessings of the completed Kingdom, and indicating Gabriel’s purpose in declaring them to Daniel, Leupold writes: